ARTIST

 Riccardo Muti’s social and civic conscience as an artist is demonstrated by his concerts performed in places symbolizing our troubled past and contemporary history, which he has conducted as part of “Le vie dell’Amicizia” (The Roads of Friendship) project, produced by Ravenna Festival.
 Concerts were held in Sarajevo (1997), Beirut (1998), Jerusalem (1999), Moscow (2000), Yerevan and Istanbul (2001), New York (2002), Cairo (2003), Damascus (2004), El Djem, Tunisia (2005), Meknes (2006), Concert for Lebanon (2007), Mazara del Vallo (2008), Sarajevo (2009), Trieste (2010), Nairobi (2011), Ravenna (2012), Mirandola (2013), Redipuglia (2104), Otranto (2015), Tokyo (2016), Tehran (2017), Kyiv (2018), Athens (2019), Paestum (2020), Erevan (2021), the marian shrines in Lourdes and Loreto (2022), Jerash and Pompei (2023), with La Scala Philharmonic Orchestra and Chorus, with the Orchestra and Chorus of the Maggio Musicale Fiorentino, with the “Musicians of Europe United” – a group made up of the top players of Europe’s major orchestras – and most recently with the Cherubini Orchestra.

 Muti has received innumerable international honors over the course of his career.
 He is Cavaliere di Gran Croce of the Italian Republic and a recipient of the German Verdienstkreuz.
-He also received the decoration of Officer of the Legion of Honor from French President Nicolas Sarkozy in a private ceremony held at Élysée Palace.
+He also received the decoration of Officer of the Legion of Honour in 2010 from French President Nicolas Sarkozy in a private ceremony held at Élysée Palace and, in January 2024, the decoration of Commander of the Legion of Honour from the French Ambassador Martin Briens on behalf of President Emmanuel Macron.
 He was made an honorary Knight Commander of the British Empire by Queen Elizabeth II in Britain.
 The Salzburg Mozarteum awarded him its silver medal for his contribution to Mozart’s music, and in Vienna he was elected an honorary member of the Gesellschaft der Musikfreunde, Vienna Hofmusikkapelle and Vienna State Opera.
 The State of Israel has honored him with the Wolf Prize for the arts.
 In July 2018, on the occasion of the Friendship Concert, Muti received the Order of Merit from the Ukrainian President Poroshenko.
 In October, he was conferred the prestigious Praemium Imperiale for Music of the Japan Arts Association in Tokyo.

 He has received more than 20 honorary degrees from the most important universities of the world.